-Sayulita, Mexico popped up on my radar when I was looking for a place to lay low and surf.
-Next thing you know, I was booked to visit and stayed six months!
-It was a great base and I got to explore a lot of the things to do in Sayulita as well as the surrounding areas.
+The next thing you know, I was booked to visit and stay for months!
+It was a great base, and I got to explore many things to do in Sayulita and the surrounding areas.

 The beaches are gorgeous, the surf was fun, and the food was damn good!
 Here’s everything you need to know about what to do in Sayulita, where to eat, and more!